WeilonYing/paper-pdf/README.md

 # paper-pdf

-Add, edit and delete text in PDFs, in the browser.
+Paper PDF is a tool for editing your PDFs entirely in the browser.
 No server, no upload, no subscription.
 Don't tell Adobe.

 ![The editor with a paragraph open for editing](docs/screenshot.png)